psteinb/hpc-in-a-day/_episodes/02-02-parallel-estimate.md

 > The output of the `time` command is very much bound to how a operating system works.
 In an ideal world, `user` and `sys` of serial programs should add up to `real`.
 Typically they never do.
 The reason is, that the operating systems used in HPC and on laptops or workstations are set up in a way, that the operating system decides which process receives time on the CPU (aka to perform computations).
 Once a process runs, it may however happen, that the system decides to intervene and have some other binary have a tiny slice of a CPU second while your application is executed.
 This is where the mismatch for `user+sys` and `real` comes from.
 > Note also how the `user` time of the parallel program is a lot larger than the time that was actually consumed.
 This is because, `time` reports accumulated timings i.e. it adds up CPU seconds that were consumed in parallel.
 {: .callout}

+> ## Parallel for real 2
+>
+> What of the following is a task, that can be parallelized in real life:
+>
+> 1. Compressing the files in a directory
+> 2. Converting the currency in all rows of a large spreadsheet (10 million rows)
+> 3. Writing an e-mail in an online editor
+> 4. Watching a video on youtube/vimeo/etc. or in a video player application
+>
+> > ## Solution
+> > 1. parallel, each file can be compressed seperately
+> > 2. parallel, each row can be converted seperately
+> > 3. not parallel, we only have one writer (you)
+> > 4. not parallel, you only have one consumer (you)
+> {: .solution}
+{: .challenge}

 > ## Line count again
 >